Kitchen Angels Staff

 Originally from Evanston, Illinois, Karen moved to Santa Fe 36 years ago.
 She started cooking for Kitchen Angels in 2011 and has been a member of the Capital Campaign Committee.
 Over the years Karen has served on the Rio Grande School board, Santa Fe Prep Booster Club Board, Santa Fe Concert Association board, and Santa Fe Association of Realtors Community Service committee.
 Karen has been a licensed realtor with Sotheby’s International Realty for 30 years, specializing in residential properties.
 Her passions include cooking, hiking, cycling, skiing, yoga, and travel.
 Karen shares, “After a major cycling accident and being homebound for several months, I realized if it weren’t for my dear friends and family I wouldn’t have access to meals.
 After my recovery I volunteered for Kitchen Angels and felt such joy knowing I could make a difference in so many people’s lives!”
 She is thrilled that her daughter, who is an OB/GYN, has returned to New Mexico to help woman in her practice in Espanola.
 Karen has a new baby granddaughter, Sage.

-Maureen is a Connecticut native, but moved to Santa Fe two and a half years ago from Arizona.
-Her professional background has focused on sales, marketing, and fundraising in which she has broken sales records for the largest sale in the history of a CT commercial real estate firm and received recognition for community service in Arizona.
-She was the Director of Philanthropy for Habitat for Humanity Tucson before moving to Santa Fe, where she led their Capital Campaign exceeding its goal in nine months.
-She serves on the Board of the NM State Committee of the National Museum of Women in the Arts and on an Asset Oversight Committee for Futures for Children.
-“I have been a volunteer since my teen years.
-I fully embrace Kitchen Angels’ work of not just serving food to people who are in need, but preparing meals that are specific to their needs and delivering them with care and compassion.”
+Maureen is a Connecticut native who moved to Santa Fe via Arizona in 2014.
+Her professional background has focused on sales, marketing and fundraising in which she has broken sales records for the largest sale in the history of a Connecticut commercial real estate firm and received awards for outstanding community service from the Arizona Realtors Association.
+She was the Director of Philanthropy for Habitat for Humanity Tucson before moving to Santa Fe and is now the Development Director for Cornerstones Community Partnerships.
+She serves on the Board of the New Mexico Committee of the National Museum of Women in the Arts and on the Asset Oversight Committee for Futures for Children.
+Travel is her number one passion, followed by film, the performing arts, reading, and hiking, Maureen attended Hollins College, Virginia and the Sorbonne University, in Paris, France.
+She shares, “I fully embrace Kitchen Angels’ work of not just serving food to those in need, but preparing meals that are specific to individual needs and delivering them with care and compassion.”